Land Acknowledgement

 I begin with honoring the lifeblood of the land - the two rivers which cradle the valley I live with.

-This acknowledgement is a small part of my ongoing effort through word and deed to support the continuity of Nisenan, Miwkoʔ Waaliʔ, and Indigenous ancestral traditions and future dreamings.
+This acknowledgement is a small part of my ongoing effort through word and deed to support the continuity of Nisenan, Miwok / Miwkoʔ Waaliʔ, and Indigenous ancestral traditions and future dreamings.

 I recognize that All is Land, there is no other.